MichalOpoka/ecfr/cfr/title-21-Food-Drugs/chapter-I-Food-Drug-Administration-Department-Health-Human-Services/subchapter-A-General/part-20-Public-Information/subpart-F-Availability-Specific-Categories-Records/section-20.120.md

 ##### § 20.120 Records available in Food and Drug Administration Public Reading Rooms. #####

-Link to an amendment published at 87 FR 55914, Sept.
-13, 2022.

-(a) The Freedom of Information Staff and the Division of Dockets Management Public Reading Room are located at the same address.
-Both are located in rm.
+(a) The Freedom of Information Staff and the Dockets Management Staff Public Reading Room are located at the same address.
+Both are located in Rm.
 1061, 5630 Fishers Lane, Rockville, MD 20852.
-The telephone number for the Division of Docket Management is 301-827-6860; the telephone number for the Freedom of Information Staff's Public Reading Room is located at the address on the agency's web site at *http://www.fda.gov.* Both public reading rooms are open from 9 a.m. to 4 p.m., Monday through Friday, excluding legal public holidays.
+The telephone number for the Docket Management Staff is 240-402-7500; the telephone number for the Freedom of Information Staff's Public Reading Room is located at the address on the Agency's website at *https://www.fda.gov.* Both public reading rooms are open from 9 a.m. to 4 p.m., Monday through Friday, excluding legal public holidays.

 (b) The following records are available at the Division of Freedom of Information Public Reading Room: